-Are you struggling to find a car insurance policy?
+Are you struggling to find a high-risk auto insurance policy?
+Are you unsure if you're considered a high-risk driver?
 Are insurance companies quoting you rates that are way above your local average or rejecting you outright?
 If so, you may be labeled as a high-risk driver by car insurance companies.
-High-risk drivers are more likely to get in an accident — and are more expensive to insure as a result.
+High-risk drivers are more likely to get into an accident — and are more expensive to insure as a result.

 If you’re having trouble finding lower car insurance rates, consider applying for coverage through one of our favorite high-risk car insurance providers for more affordable premiums.

 Quick Look: The Best High-Risk Auto Insurance

 For those who are considered high-risk drivers, either due to prior moving violations or individual circumstances, car insurance costs expensive and is difficult to obtain.
 Many auto insurers would rather not assume the additional risk that comes along with insuring a driver who is considered a greater threat than the average insured person.

 Check out these auto insurance companies that specialize in providing coverage for high-risk drivers to help you make an informed decision and protect yourself on the road.

 The General is another low-cost car insurance company that specializes in high-risk drivers, including those who have been convicted of alcohol-related driving offenses.

 Everyone is welcome at The General, from drivers who have a lapse in coverage on their records to drivers who have a DUI or DWI on their records.

 Though The General’s website includes only plans that meet the bare basics of minimum liability insurance by state, drivers who have been rejected by other low-cost providers will love The General’s no-frills, basic insurance options.

 The company also helps with filing and understanding SR-22 forms and offers a free auto insurance quote online.